alejandro-colomar/https.alejandro-colomar.com/README.rst

 Releases use port 30001.
 Release-critical pre-releases use port 31001.
-Experimental deployments use ports 32001.
+Experimental deployments use port 32001.

 For a seamless deployment, the following steps need to be done: